 The MLM may have convinced you that you’re actually helping people, but it’s often not really true.

-But when you’re a Digital Landlord, you’re helping solve REAL problems that people are ASKING for help with:
+But With the Digital Rental Method, you’re helping solve REAL problems that people are ASKING for help with:

 Small local businesses around the world need one thing: customers.
 Without them, their business would fall apart.
 If we can provide those customers, they’re going to be really happy – and they’re going to pay you for it.